Duy-Thanh/docln/README.md

 # Bugs about corrupted preference file

+**UPDATE**: This issues have addressed.
+Please make sure that you have updated to the latest version

-On iOS build, when you open the WebView screen (press to item in Annoucement section), no matter the WebView loaded the website succeeded or not, when restart application, the preference are corrupted.
+**Details problem:** _On iOS build, when you open the WebView screen (press to item in Annoucement section), no matter the WebView loaded the website succeeded or not, when restart application, the preference are corrupted.